Profile: Christopher Morley

 Dr. Morley's present research is largely focused upon medical education and health workforce development.
 In particular, he studies how learners make choices about working as health care providers in underserved areas and in under-recruited areas of medicine and health, such as primary care and public health.
 You can view Dr. Morley's publications on Google Scholar.

 Dr. Morley has also been active in mental health research, including a study of how social factors such as race, gender, and insurance status affect the diagnosis and treatment of ADHD in primary care.
-Additionally, Dr. Morley has worked for a number of years on projects examining the genetics of Schizophrenia, Bipolar Disorder, and ADHD, and was the Co-PI of an NIH grant to collect the largest population sample of schizophrenia patients and health cases ever assembled, for the purposes of a Genome-Wide Assocation Study (1R01MH085548), from 2008-2013.
-He is also a co-investigator on a HRSA AAU-Primary Care award (D54HP05462) that funds the research infrastructure for the Department of Family Medicine, including SALT-Net activities, collaboration with Pediatrics and outside investigators, and the Scholary Pairings for Academic and Research Collaboration (SPARC) program.
+Additionally, Dr. Morley worked for a number of years on projects examining the genetics of Schizophrenia, Bipolar Disorder, and ADHD, and was the Co-PI of an NIH grant to collect the largest population sample of schizophrenia patients and health cases ever assembled, for the purposes of a Genome-Wide Assocation Study (1R01MH085548), from 2008-2013.
+He was also the project director of a HRSA AAU-Primary Care award (D54HP05462) that funded the research infrastructure for the Department of Family Medicine, including SALT-Net activities, collaboration with Pediatrics and outside investigators, and student experiences in primary care and ethics research.

 Dr. Morley is also an experienced research project manager with a strong history of scholarship and a decade of research experience and management in NIH-funded contexts.
 He has served in essentially every research position (Technician/Abstractor, Analyst, First or Second Author, Presenter, Proposal Writer, Project Manager, Grant Administrator, Investigator, Co-PI, Principal Investigator), and has nearly two decades of post-bachelors general management and professional experience in all.
 He is published in a number of areas, including tobacco control, mental health, psychiatric genetics, public health, medical education, and ethics.
 In addition to his doctoral and research experience, Dr. Morley's training and background include a Master of Arts in Public Administration from the top-ranked Maxwell School of Syracuse University, with a focus on policy analysis, and a certificate of advanced study in Health Services Management and Policy.